Effective Altruism Fellowship

 - Or read this article

-The fellowship will last eight weeks, with the next round starting sometime in April.
+The fellowship will last eight weeks, with the next round starting in July and running until the end of August.

 Willingness to spend 2-3 hours each week preparing for the meeting